bueler/mccarthy/stokes/README.md

         (firedrake) $ gmsh -2 long.geo
         (firedrake) $ ./flow.py -mesh long.msh -green -greenx 4000.0 -osurface long.png

 View `green-long.png` and the "Green's function velocity" field in `long.pvd`.
+Note that option `-greenheight` (default 10.0) is also available, to set the bump height in meters.

 ## Getting help